yuroyami/syncplay-mobile/README.md

 ## Features

-* Flawless interoperability with Syncplay's official desktop client and other Syncplay BETA Android clients.
+* Seamless compatibility with Syncplay's official PC client and other Syncplay Android clients.
-* Same base functionality as Syncplay for Desktop.
-The Syncplay protocol was re-written from Python to Kotlin line by line.
+* Offers the same core functionality as Syncplay for PC, with a meticulously rewritten Syncplay protocol from Python to Kotlin.
-* Integrated lightning-speed video player, whose capabilities depend on your device.
+* Integrated 2 high-performance video players (ExoPlayer and mpv) tailored to your device's capabilities and beyond.
-* Real-time chat functionality, with emojis support.
+* Real-time colorful chat functionality, including support for emojis.
-* A huge set of settings and preferences to tweak and customize your client.
+* Extensive range of settings and preferences for customization.
-* Supports all audio track formats.
+* Supports all audio track formats and most video formats.
-* Supports loading custom external subtitle files.
+* Ability to load custom external subtitle files.
-* No delay or latency opening the app or the room.
-* App written in efficient native Kotlin code, reassurring the optimal performance.
+* Efficient native Kotlin codebase for optimal performance.
-* Multi-language support (Available Language: English, Arabic.
-More languages on the way)
+* Multi-language support (Currently available in English, Chinese, French and Arabic, with more languages coming soon).
-* Supports Android 8.0 Oreo up to Android 13 Tiramisu.
+* Compatible with Android 8.0 Oreo up to the latest Android 14 UpsideDownCake release.

 <p align="center">
   <img src = "https://raw.githubusercontent.com/chromaticnoob/syncplay-android/master/art/SS2.png" width="30%">